mayurankv/Obsidian-Code-Styler/README.md

 ### Future Work

-- Implementation
-  - Sort colors by language based on icon in `setting.ts`
 - Features
   - Add commands to fold all, unfold all and reset default fold for codeblocks
   - Let users redirect certain languages to alternative icons and colors